elipZis/laravel-cacheable-model/README.md

         'identifier' => 'id',
         //Do you need logging?
         'logging' => [
-            'channel' => 'default', //Which channel should be used?
+            'channel' => null, //Which channel should be used?
             'enabled' => false,
             'level' => 'debug',
         ],